farcasterxyz/protocol/README.md

 This section is still under development and will cover a schema for URIs supported by Farcaster Message types.

+# 9. Governance

+Farcaster is a decentralized protocol that is not controlled by a single individual, and governance is the process of making protocol changes in a decentralized way.
+The process is kept lightweight during beta to encourage community contributions and rapid development cycles.

+Anyone can propose a change by opening up a [new discussion topic](https://github.com/farcasterxyz/protocol/discussions) in the protocol repository.
+The Farcaster team will provide feedback and and may ask for more details.
+Once all feedback has been provided the Farcaster team will decide whether to include the change in the roadmap or whether to reject it.
+Once approved, an issue is created and the specification changes are merged into this repository.

+## Hub Changes

+Changes that involve off-chain systems must be implemented and deployed in the Hubs.
+The Farcaster team will work closely with Hub developers and operators to pick a release date that will ensure a smooth transition.
+The Farcaster team is also reponsible for ensuring that there is strong alignment around implementing the changes.

+Developers and operators can veto a change if they disagree with it, but at some cost to themselves and the network.
+An operator may choose not to upgrade their Hub version and a developer can choose not to release the change.
+This will cause fragmentation and users on such Hubs may not be visible to the rest of the network.
+It is desirable for developers and operators to have this power to ensure decentralization of the network, but ideally they would never need to exercise it.

+## Contract Changes

+Changes that involve on-chain systems must be implemented by deploying a new contract or upgrading an existing one.
+The Farcaster team will implement these changes and ensure that they are thoroughly audited.
+Contracts will be controlled by a multi-sig whose ownership is split between members of the Farcaster team during beta.
+Over time, control over making contract changes will be decentralized to other parties who have a vested interested in ensuring the success of the network.

 [^delta-state]: van der Linde, A., Leitão, J., & Preguiça, N. (2016). Δ-CRDTs: Making δ-CRDTs delta-based.
 Proceedings of the 2nd Workshop on the Principles and Practice of Consistency for Distributed Data. https://doi.org/10.1145/2911151.2911163

+[^two-phase-set]: Shapiro, Marc; Preguiça, Nuno; Baquero, Carlos; Zawirski, Marek (2011).
+"A Comprehensive Study of Convergent and Commutative Replicated Data Types".
+Rr-7506.